LAKERS TOGETHER: Find out how we're moving forward.

-Admission decisions will be made by the School admissions committee based on the student’s previous academic success in CIS, as indicated by GPA and grades in the foundation CIS courses, as well as potential success in the graduate program, as indicated by the letters of recommendation, and the student’s letter of intent.
+Admission decisions will be made by the school admissions committee based on the student’s previous academic success in applied computer science, as indicated by GPA and grades in the foundation applied computer science courses, as well as potential success in the graduate program, as indicated by the letters of recommendation, and the student’s letter of intent.
 Decisions will normally be communicated to students within four weeks of submitting a complete application to the combined degree program.

 For more information on tuition and fees, please visit the costs portion of the GVSU Financial Aid website.
 For financial support, scholarship search, and filing for FAFSA, please visit the GVSU Financial Support website.
 You could also be a graduate assistant (GA).
 Find out more about this opportunity and more on our Financial Support page.